CLOSED FOR THE SEASON & OPENING AGAIN IN MAY 2026

 Backpacking Trip 1

-The photos are breathtaking along this trail as you trek along on this 12.3 mile strenuous hike, with a total elevation gain of 3360’.
+The photos are breathtaking along this trail as you trek along on this 12.3-mile strenuous hike, with a total elevation gain of 3360’.
 This is an experience of a lifetime!
-Hike along red cedar, western larch, hemlock trees.
-Along the route you will pass a few junctions with Mt.
-Brown trail, Snyder Lake train.
-You will follow along Snyder Creek and also get to see first hand some of the damage from the Sprague Fire that consumed the original chalet.
-Once you reach Glacier Basin you will be nearing the chalet and you will have plenty of scenery to enjoy.
-From majestic mountain peaks, waterfalls and even wonderful views of Lake McDonald in the valley below.
+Hike along red cedar, western larch, and hemlock trees.
+Along the route, you will pass a few junctions with the Mt.
+Brown trail and, Snyder Lake trail.
+You will follow along Snyder Creek and also get to see firsthand some of the damage from the Sprague Fire that consumed the original chalet.
+Once you reach Glacier Basin, you will be nearing the chalet, and you will have plenty of scenery to enjoy.
+From majestic mountain peaks, waterfalls, and even wonderful views of Lake McDonald in the valley below.
 This backpacking trip will not disappoint.

 Backpacking Trip 2

-Glacier originally had 9 chalets, Granite Park being the last of 9 built, but over time it along with Sperry Chalet are the only chalets that remain.
-The amenities are much more basic at Granite Park vs Sperry Chalet but the views are just as good if not better.
-Start off by taking the famous Highline Trail which the trailhead is at Logan Pass, located off Going To The Sun Road.
-The 7.5 miles you will spend along the Highline trail are going to be breathtaking for many reasons.
-Be mindful there is a fairly narrow part of the trail with a steep drop off the edge but there is a hand cable for those who need it.
-Just be mindful if you are traveling with anyone who is afraid of heights.
+Glacier originally had 9 chalets, Granite Park being the last of 9 built, but over time, it, along with Sperry Chalet, is the only chalet that remains.
+The amenities are much more basic at Granite Park vs Sperry Chalet, but the views are just as good, if not better.
+Start off by taking the famous Highline Trail, which the trailhead is at Logan Pass, located off Going To The Sun Road.
+The 7.5 miles you will spend along the Highline Trail are going to be breathtaking for many reasons.
+Be mindful that there is a fairly narrow part of the trail with a steep drop off the edge, but there is a hand cable for those who need it.
+Just be mindful if you are traveling with anyone afraid of heights.

-Once you reach the Chalet there are plenty of places to hike from there if you would like.
-Some of those include Swift Current Lookout, Ahern Pass- if you are looking for miles without much elevation gain or Grinnell Glacier Overlook.
+Once you reach the Chalet, there are plenty of places to hike from there if you would like.
+Some of those include Swift Current Lookout, Ahern Pass- if you are looking for miles without much elevation gain, or Grinnell Glacier Overlook.
 There are lots of options from the Chalet.
-Granite Park Chalet is equipped with a propane powered kitchen to whip up a warm meal, lodging here books up quickly so don’t delay or plan for future!
+Granite Park Chalet is equipped with a propane-powered kitchen to whip up a warm meal.
+Lodging here books up quickly, so don’t delay or plan for the future!

 Backpacking Trip 3